nikitavoloboev/data/macOS/apps/karabiner/karabiner.md

 ## Sticky keys
 [This snippet](https://gist.github.com/b591b290c6a55ac47b19158c721415a4) makes `p` key into a modifier key.
 This only works for old Karabiner on El Captain.
 I am still not certain how it will look like in Sierra.

-You can probably use [this](https://github.com/tekezo/Karabiner-Elements/issues/926) to achieve this behaviour on Sierra but I have not tested it.
+You can probably use [this](https://github.com/tekezo/Karabiner-Elements/issues/926) to achieve this behavior on Sierra but I have not tested it.

 ## My personal Karabiner setup
 I share my Karabiner private.xml [here](https://github.com/nikitavoloboev/dotfiles/blob/master/karabiner/private.xml).
 It is approximately 14,000 lines long so might take a bit of time to load.
 However I edit it in vim and vim handles this big file very easily.
 I comment out the necessary sections and jump to them with searches like `km def` for defining KM actions to map, `alfred def` for mapping Alfred triggers to run and `sticky ..` to jump between sticky key definitions.